 And to some degree, that’s normal.
 We still have one foot in dreamland, not fully conscious.
 It’s called sleep inertia and it’s a normal and natural phenomenon.
 Our minds and bodies are waking up and are in a transitional process (one of the reasons why we don’t like to be rushed in the morning).

-But for people who are committed to growth and purpose, mornings are the perfect time to tap into our potential.
+But for people who are committed to growth and purpose, mornings are the perfect time to tap into our potential and our resilience.

 Not only are our bodies still half asleep but our minds are in a state that’s ripe for suggestion.
 Upon awakening, our brains operate at approximately 10.5 waves per second.
 This is called the alpha stage and is often referred to as the gateway to the subconscious mind - prime time to plant internal seeds and harvest change.

-This is the part of the article where you’re expecting a laundry list of specific methods to maximize your morning.
+This is the part of the article where you’re expecting a laundry list of specific methods to maximise your morning.

 But there is one important fact to keep in mind: we all wake up differently.
-That’s why our morning routines will vary.
+That’s why our morning routines will and should vary.

 Think of friends and family members as well as yourself.
 Undoubtedly you’ve noticed that each person has his or her own specific methods of waking up.
 It’s called your “chronotype” (or less scientifically, think of “morning people” or “night owls” as examples).